Top reads this week

 But the term “exodus” denotes the mass movement of a people, often leading to their demise.
 No such phenomenon is occurring in English Quebec, nor certainly for French-speakers.

-The federal census offers no basis for apocalyptic fears.
+Conclusion: The federal census offers no basis for apocalyptic fears.
 But however fanciful or mathematically impossible, such culturally loaded headcounts are a Rorschach blot onto which we project cultural fears.

 Leave a Reply